karlospn/mytechramblings-site-source-code/content/posts/building-qa-app-with-openai-pinecone-and-streamlit.md

 - Construct a prompt consisting of the data extracted from the knowledge database, followed by "Given the above content, answer the following question" and then the user’s question.
 - Send the prompt through to GPT-4 and see what answer comes back.

-And that's it, what you're doing is nothing more than extracting the relevant data from a database, construction a prompt like this one
+And that's it, what you're doing is nothing more than extracting the relevant data from a database and building a prompt like this one

 ```text
 Answer the following question based on the context below.